AdMico/PyNE-wells/README.md

 `GlobalMeasIDBinary`: Binary file containing the GMID.
 Automatically incremented by the software via routines in `GlobalMeasID.py`.

-`Imports.py`: Master import file to simplify code.
-Doesn't need edits unless you add new library calls to the software (if you do, please update `requirements.txt` accordingly).

 `Instrument.py`: This appears to be legacy from PyNE-probe, likely to be deprecated in a future version of PyNE-wells.

-`Pi_control_Gen4.py`: This controls all the hardware interactions with the Raspberry Pi, including setting the respective IP address, switching the power control relay for the MUXes, and specifying the truth-tables to correctly connect the measure circuit to a given device.
+`PiControlGen4.py`: This controls all the hardware interactions with the Raspberry Pi, including setting the respective IP address, switching the power control relay for the MUXes, and specifying the truth-tables to correctly connect the measure circuit to a given device.
 The MUXes are MAX306 16-channel CMOS analog multiplexer ICs, and there are currently four in each MUXBox.
 Further details can be found in a future GitHub repository for the hardware design.
 Instance can be run as main to enable direct debugging control of the multiplexers, see bottom of code for details.

-`Res_Pull.py`: This is useful legacy from development and enables the resistance to be pulled outside of the GUI in `AssayRun4.py` for testing purposes.
-Left in the code folder for this instance, but will be moved to the `debugging` folder later.

-`SampleRateTest.py`: This is a special instance of `AssayRun4.py` that assists with setting the samples per channel (`SpC`) variable in `Config.py`.
-This will be moved to `debugging` folder in a future update.

 `stop.txt`: Software stop button, not sure it's used currently, may deprecate in future version.

-`SweepFunction.py`: Old PyNE sweep code, likely to be deprecated in future update as I don't think it gets used here currently.

-`TimeMeas.py`: Old PyNE sweep code, likely to be deprecated in future update as I don't think it gets used here currently.

 `USB6216InSS.py`: Basic code for reading in single-shot, single-channel measurements from the National Instruments USB6216-BNC instrument.
 Used by other programs.